-(e) all cargo and mail to be carried on a commercial aircraft is protected from unauthorised interference from the point of screening or that other security controls are applied until departure of the aircraft on which it is to be carried; and if there are grounds to suspect that the integrity of cargo and mail may be jeopardized, the cargo and mail is re-screened before being placed on board an aircraft; and
+(e f) all cargo and mail to be carried on a commercial aircraft is protected from unauthorised interference from the point of screening or that other security controls are applied until departure of the aircraft on which it is to be carried; and if there are grounds to suspect that the integrity of cargo and mail may be jeopardized, the cargo and mail is re-screened before being placed on board an aircraft; and

+An airport operator, an aircraft operator shall require or a regulated agent shall establish and maintain initial and recurrent dangerous goods training programmes and comply with the International Civil Aviation Organisation Technical Instructions for the Safe Transportation of Dangerous Goods by Air, Doc.
+9284 and any amendments which may be specified during a period of applicability of an edition; and

-(f) enhanced security measures apply to high-risk cargo and mail to appropriately mitigate the threats associated with it.
+(f gh) enhanced security measures apply to high-risk cargo and mail to appropriately mitigate the threats associated with it.

 44. Security measures to be taken by aircraft operator.